Introduction

 3. Will You Provide Proof Of Licensing And Insurance To Do This Work?

 To protect yourself, you need to know if the people you hire are properly insured and licensed.
-Contractors in most jurisdictions should have, at the least, liability and workman’s compensation insurance.
+Contractors in most jurisdictions should have, at the least, liability and Workman’s compensation insurance.

 Licensing varies from state to state.
 Call your local construction contractors board and find out what your area requires.
-While on the same call you can check to see if your contractor has all the necessary licensing.
+While on the same call, you can check to see if your contractor has all the necessary licensing.

 Never take the word of anybody on insurance and licensing.
 Verify.